olleyt/aws-bootcamp-cruddur-2023/journal/week3.md

     - keep 'Allow Cognito to automatically send messages to verify and confirm)
     - keep verifying via email, SMS will cost money
     - keep original attribute value active when update is pending
-    - for required attributes choose: name
+    - for required attributes choose: name, preferred name
-- Configure Message Delivery: choose 'Send email with Cognito' (for now)
+- Configure Message Delivery: choose 'Send email with Cognito' (for now, we will implement integration with SES later)
 - Integrate your app:
-   - user pool name: cruddur-user-pool-ot (in case it is unique)
+   - user pool name: cruddur-user-pool
    - keep Cognito hosted UI checkbox unchecked
-   - App type: public client
+   - application type: public client
-   - App Client Name: Cruddur
+   - application client name: Cruddur
-   - Don't generate a client secret (it's client side but it is for back-end); we will be using JWT token
+   - don't generate a client secret.
+It's useful for client side but we will be using JWT token verification by Cruddur back-end
    - click next
 - Review & create user pool

-ADD SCRIBE instruction here.
+I have also created a step by step guide with screenshots that can be accessed [here](https://olley.hashnode.dev/how-to-create-aws-cognito-user-pool)

+Then create a test user that will be used to implement and test authentication and authorization for this stage of the Cruddur project

-## Amplify GitPod
+## Instrument Amplify
-We use Amplify Identity SDK library to use Cognito User Pool
+We use Amplify Identity SDK library to use Cognito User Pool.

-### Installation
+### GitPod Updates

-GitPod: add to init phase:
+gitpod.yml: add to init phase:
 ```npm i aws-amplify --save```

 or add command into gitpod.yml: